-Located in the famous Berlin area “Prenzlauer Berg”, we are surrounded by organic supermarkets, vegan cafes, smoothie culture, eco fashion boutiques as well as lovely vietnamese, portugese, french and so many more restaurants – all very affordable and easy to go.
+Our teacher trainings take Place in the YCBA-studios, which are located in the famous Berlin area “Prenzlauer Berg”.
+We are surrounded by organic supermarkets, vegan cafes, smoothie culture, eco fashion boutiques as well as lovely vietnamese, portugese, french and so many more restaurants – all very affordable and easy to go.
 Not to our wonder, students from all over Europe regularly fall in love with us!

 In this surrounding we aspire to make you feel as welcome and home as possible, offering space to rest between training hours, our pink kitchen to store your special food and linger and chat over free tea.

 But then – we are on a “mission”:

 Train teachers to teach “good” Yoga.
 Whaaaat???

 Well, we deeply respect the abundance of Yoga traditions and styles but during these last years we realised we can enhance your knowledge whichever style you come from!

 Teaching asana: Leaving your students empowered, aligned and well (for example: no slipped disks after some years of practicing asana)

 As regards philosophy: No Guru.
 You have the Guru within yourself.
 Maybe your inner Guru tells you to turn to someone for her or his special knowlege and make her your Guru for that topic.
 But not for your life.
 We cannot deliver that.
 We totally respect someones need for guidance and a Guru who tells him what to do in every aspect in her or his life – but that’s not us.

 Concerning the many aspects of Hatha Yoga in its more modern sense (not the american classification as a non-brand style): Yes, we embrace and teach Pranayama, Mantra, Mudra, Meditation and Philosophies (mark the plural).